 The risk for certain complications during and after pregnancy is higher in multiple pregnancies.
-To lessen these risks your doctor will see you more often than a woman carrying one baby.
+To lessen these risks, your doctor will see you more often than a woman carrying 1 baby.

-Multiple pregnancies occur when a single fertilized egg divides and develops into two or more fetuses (identical twins) or when more than one egg is fertilized by a different sperm (fraternal twins).
+Multiple pregnancies occur when a single fertilized egg divides and develops into 2 or more fetuses (identical twins) or when more than 1 egg is fertilized by a different sperm (fraternal twins).
 Triplets, quadruplets, and quintuplets can be identical, fraternal, or a combination of both.

 Symptoms include the following:

-Your doctor will ask about your symptoms and medical history, and perform a physical exam.
+You will be asked about your symptoms and medical history.
+A physical exam will be done.
 Your doctor may refer you to a healthcare professional who has experience with multiple pregnancies.